Philosophy Seminar

 Bravely Women’s Health

 Are you cleaning out closets and have clothing which your kids have outgrown?
 Bravely Women’s Health is getting very low on size newborn to 5T gently used clothing and winter outerwear, diapers (all sizes) and wipes, and most items that a family with children within those ages would need.
-We have had a steady flow of young families through our clothing room, which is a wonderful blessing for the community, but we are now running very low!
-We would be so happy to take donations at Bravely (938 Mezzanine Drive, Ste B in Lafayette) Mon-Fri between 8:00 a.m. and 4:00 p.m.
-Alternatively, feel free to drop items off at the church office during business hours.
+They have had a steady flow of young families through their clothing room, which is a wonderful blessing for the community, but are now running very low!
+They would be so happy to take donations at Bravely (938 Mezzanine Drive, Ste B in Lafayette) Mon-Fri between 8:00 a.m. and 4:00 p.m.

 Lutheran Scholarship Granting Organization (SGO)